Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Learning with missing data

-\paragraph*{One-step strategy} One-step often refers to the Missing Incorporated in Attributes (MIA) method to handle missing values in tree-based methods \cite{twala2008good}.
+One-step often refers to the Missing Incorporated in Attributes (MIA) method to handle missing values in tree-based methods \cite{twala2008good}.
 In a decision tree without missing data, at each node, the algorithm chooses the splitting variable and the threshold that minimizes the error.
-When a feature contains missing values, MIA considers missingness itself as informative: for each candidate split, it evaluates not only the threshold but also the optimal direction (left or right) to send missing values.
+When a variable contains missing values, MIA considers missingness itself as informative: for each candidate split, it evaluates not only the threshold but also the optimal direction (left or right) to send missing values (see left panel of Figure \ref{fig:predict_both}).
 This allows the model to learn during training the best routing decision for missing data, rather than imputing or discarding them.
 As a result, MIA integrates missingness directly into the tree structure and can capture patterns where the presence or absence of a value carries the signal.
-This makes MIA particularly well suited to MNAR scenarios.
-From an empirical perspective, a recent comparative study of prediction techniques shows that boosted trees using MIA to handle missing values achieve the best predictive performance in four healthcare data sets \cite{perez2022benchmarking}.

-A natural strategy for learning $f(\yv|\Xbo)$ is to fit a separate conditional model for each missing-data pattern $\Mb$, in order to estimate $\mathbb{E}[\yv|\Xbo, \Mb]$.
-However, even in the linear case where $\yv = \Xb^\T \boldsymbol{\beta} + \epv$, this approach requires fitting one ordinary least squares (OLS) model per pattern, that is, up to $2^p$ models and $p2^p$ parameters in total.
-As a result, this approach becomes impractical due to the large sample size it requires.
-To address this issue, a recent work \cite{le2020neumiss} proposes a more efficient approach under specific parametric assumptions, still in the linear case: Gaussian covariates $\Xb$, Gaussian noise, and a MAR mechanism (or certain MNAR settings).
-In this context, the authors show that only $p + p^2$ parameters are sufficient to estimate $\mathbb{E}[\yv|\Xbo, \Mb]$.
-They further introduce a dedicated neural network architecture to estimate these parameters efficiently.
+This makes MIA particularly well-suited to MNAR scenarios.